tomhanna-uh/bdm_and_smith_2022_replication/README.md

 This work is done in R and specifically in R Studio using R Markdown Notebooks.

+Redoing this now with version 15, using the package from https://github.com/vdeminstitute/vdemdata

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a